SamcraftSam/STARS-SDR-Node/README.md

-# STAR-SDR-Satellite-Telemetry-Autonomous-Receiver
+# STARS-Node
-Satellite Telemetry Autonomous Receiver, open source utiliy that turns your Raspberrypi and Hackrf into autonomous satellite image sniffer.
+ Satellite Tracking And Receiving System, open source utiliy that turns your Raspberrypi and Hackrf into autonomous satellite image sniffer.